 As you can see, the discs connect to the hub with the strongest signal, increasing the signal from the hub as you go about the house, and significantly reducing the chance of hitting a patchy spot.

 All of this, according to BT, will generate a faster connection and even allow you to stream HD content in every room.

 Brilliantly, because the network will be treated as one single unit you won’t need loads of different passwords to connect to it, either.

 To figure out where to position the disc for the best signal, you’ll need the ‘My BT’ app.
 Once you’ve downloaded it, you can check your Wi-Fi signal in every room and also see if other devices are connected, too.

 How much is BT Complete Wi-Fi?

-If you like the sound of BT Complete Wi-Fi or would like more information, click on the link below to be taken to its dedicated page.
+If you like the sound of BT Complete or would like more information, click on the link below to be taken to their dedicated page.